xiaxii/Udergraduate_Final_Year_Project/README.md

 | Training	| 3,400.44 |	–	| –	| –	| –	| –	| –	| – |
 | Testing |	224.52 |	70,197	| 0	| 0	| 8,278	| 1	| 0.89	| 0.94 |

-where:
+Where:
 TP (Ture Positive): Predict the complained tweets as ‘will be complained’;
 TN (True Negative): Predict the non-complained tweets as ‘will not be complained’;
 FP (False Positive): Predict the non-complained tweets as ‘will be complained’;
 FN (False Negative): Predict the complained tweets as ‘will not be complained’;
 P (Precise): The fraction of truly complained tweets among the tweets that were predicted to receive complaints.
-P=TP/(TP+FP)
-	R (Recall): The fraction of tweets that were predicted to receive complaints among all complained tweets.
+P=TP/(TP+FP) R (Recall): The fraction of tweets that were predicted to receive complaints among all complained tweets.
 R=TP/(TP+FN) F1 Score: The harmonic mean of P and R. F1=(2P×R)/(P+R)